Double Seat

-Double Seat is a Marathi movie directed by Sameer Vidwans, director of Time Please.
+Double Seat is a Marathi movie directed by Sameer Vidwans, who had also directed Time Please in 2013.
 Released on 14 August 2015, it starred Ankush Choudhary and Mukta Barve.

 Double Seat has received positive reviews with critics who are praising the performances of Ankush Choudhary and Mukta Barve.
+Mukta Won Maharashtra State Film Award for Best Actress And Filmfare Awards Marathi Best Actress.

 Synopsis

 Double Seat portrays the struggles of a recently married couple seeking to move out of their family home and buy an apartment.
 Born and raised in Metropolitan Mumbai, Amit works in the packing industry with his approach to life reinforced by his father, a horse trainer.
-Amit's wife, Manjiri, a native of the village of Roha, with a remarkable zest for life, is optimistic about working as an LIC agent[1] despite the difficulties of adjusting to city life.
+Amit's wife, Manjiri, a native of the village of Roha, with a remarkable zest for life, is optimistic about working as an LIC agent despite the difficulties of adjusting to city life.